-The WIPP Groundwater Monitoring Program is administered by the M&OC Environmental Monitoring Section.
-The SA supports the evaluation of data generated by this program.
+The WIPP GMP is administered by the M&OC Environmental Monitoring Section.
+The SA evaluates the data generated by this program.

-The WIPP has established background water quality in both upgradient and downgradient monitoring wells.
-Under the GMP, groundwater quality samples are collected from seven monitoring wells on a semiannual basis.
+WIPP has established background water quality in both upgradient and downgradient monitoring wells.
+Under the GMP, groundwater quality samples are collected from the seven new monitoring wells on a semiannual basis.
 Monitoring will continue through the post-closure phase.

-Water-level measurements in the WQSP wells are collected on a monthly basis.
+Water-level measurements are collected on a monthly basis.
 The characteristics of the groundwater monitoring program, such as the frequency of sampling and the location of the sampled well, will be evaluated if significant changes are observed in the groundwater flow direction or gradient.